AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/testing-a-course.rst

 Before all this fancy Jupyter interface, nbgrader was very simple: send assignments around manually.
-For example, they would post assignments on the course webpage, people would submit, and they would be unpacked to the right format.
+For example, they would post assignments on the course website, people would submit via the course site, and they would be downloaded and unpacked into the right places in the course directory.
 This is still probably the best way to test things out.

+Steps:

-* To send an assignment to someone: download and send from ``/course/release/$assignment_id/$name.ipynb``.
+* To send an assignment to someone: download the generated release version from ``/course/release/$assignment_id/$name.ipynb`` .
-* Send (e.g. email, posting somewhere) to someone.
+* Send (e.g. email) to someone.
 They send it back to you when done.
-They can do it on their own computer, or upload to jupyter.cs to do it.
+  They can do the assignment on their own computer, or upload to jupyter.cs to do it (the "general use" server works fine).
 * To receive the assignment, put it back in the course dir as ``/course/submitted/$STUDENT_NAME/$assignment_id/$name.ipynb``.
   ``$STUDENT_NAME`` is invented by you, but the others should match.